nasa/cumulus/tasks/lzards-backup/README.md

 }
 ```

-`originalPayload` is provided to seamless ly allow the granules payload to continue downstream of the task (for database writes, etc)
+`originalPayload` is provided to seamlessly allow the granules payload to continue downstream of the task (for database writes, etc)

 `backupResults` is an object array that contains: